babylonlabs-io/finality-provider/README.md

 network segment.
 3. **Finality Provider Daemon**:
 The core daemon that polls Babylon blocks, commits public randomness, and submits finality signatures.
-It manages provider status transitions and handles rewards distribution.
+It manages the finality provider's status transitions and handles rewards distribution.

 **Component Interactions**:
 The Finality Provider daemon communicates with the Babylon Node to monitor blocks